Haghrah/PyIT2FLS/README.md

 <img src="/examples/delay_pid_input_sets.jpg" width="400">

+See the article <PyIT2FLS: A New Python Toolkit for Interval Type 2 Fuzzy Logic Systems> for more information.

 ## Licence
 PyIT2FLS is published under GNU General Public License v3.0.
 If you are using the developed toolkit, please cite the paper <PyIT2FLS: A New Python Toolkit for Interval Type 2 Fuzzy Logic Systems>.